Using Social Media to Market Your Brand

 Connect with others to grow your platform: Build a community around your platform by following similar thought leaders and users who are active that share a common interest.
 This can allow for higher engagement in terms of @mentions, Retweets, and favorites within your posts.

-With a user-base of over 65 million professionals, LinkedIn allows you to interact with others through introductions, referrals and recommendations, and connecting with other thought leaders.
+With a user-base of millions of professionals, LinkedIn allows you to interact with others through introductions, referrals and recommendations, and connecting with other thought leaders.

 Join the wagon: Request to join groups on LinkedIn that compliment your professional interests.
 Groups serve as a professional community to allow you to “listen” to what new ideas and trends are relevant to your brand.
 Also, being an active contributor in groups increases your visibility and interactions with relevant professionals in your field.